What is Long Unwinding: Is Long Unwinding Good or Bad?

 Now, let’s fast forward a bit.

 Recently, the stock market has been a bit unpredictable.
 The prices of many stocks, including XYZ Ltd., have been fluctuating.
 Ravi, who initially thought the stock would rise, notices that the market conditions have changed.
-Maybe there’s some negative news about the company, or the overall market sentiment is not as positive as before.

 In this scenario, Ravi might decide to reverse his earlier decision.

-Instead of waiting for the stock to go up, he decides to sell his 100 shares of XYZ Ltd. This action of selling off the shares he previously bought to close his position is what we refer to as “long unwinding.”
+Instead of waiting for the stock to go up, he decides to sell his 100 shares of XYZ Ltd. This action of selling off the shares he previously bought to close his position is what we refer to as “long unwinding.

 What is Short Covering and Long Unwinding